Optimal Provision of Regulation Service Reserves Under Dynamic Energy Service Preferences: Numerical Solution Algorithms

+We examine the convergence result of the proposed algorithm.
+The coefficient vector $\mathbf{r}$ is composed of 12 parameters, six for each direction $D=1,-1$.
+Fig.~\ref{convergence of parameter} shows the convergence result of the six parameters for direction $D=-1$ proposed by the ADP algorithm.
+We find all parameters would converge after 10 iterations.
+The convergence of $\mathbf{r}$ also indicates the convergence of the value function $\hat{J}$.

-Fig.~\ref{critic_only_value_and_ctrl_big_space} compares the value function and the optimal policy generated by the AVI and the functional ADP.
+Fig.~\ref{critic_only_value_and_ctrl_big_space} compares the converged value function and the corresponding optimal policy generated by the AVI and the functional ADP.
 Left column figures are plots of the value function generated by the AVI and the functional ADP algorithm corresponding to ISO RSR signal direction $D = 1$.
 The functional ADP algorithm learns the convex structure of the value function accurately.
 The error between $\hat{J}(i,y,D,\mathbf{r})$ and $J(i,y,D)$ is relatively small.
 Right column figures compare the optimal policies of Proposition 2 that are generated by the value functions based on the functional ADP and the AVI algorithm.
-The functional ADP algorithm performs well relative to the AVI algorithm that derives the true optimal policy exhibiting a negligible discrepancy error.
-The solution accuracy can also be seen from Fig.~\ref{critic_only_policy_ctrl_big_space} in which we draw the value function and the policy comparisons for five different $y'$s, which form curves along the $y$ axis in Fig.~\ref{critic_only_value_and_ctrl_big_space}.
+The functional ADP algorithm performs well relative to the AVI algorithm that derives the true optimal policy.